 Wiring Connections When Replacing an Oven

+How do I connect the bare copper wire from the wall to the oven wires?
 How to Identify the Oven Wires when Replacing an Oven: Connecting the Electric Wires for an Oven.

 Oven Circuit Wiring